null

 Lawns keep you cooler and may save you money.

-Urban areas with lots of buildings and concrete tend to be significantly warmer than surrounding areas that have a lot more grass and trees.
+Urban areas with lots of buildings and concrete tend to be significantly warmer than surrounding areas that have a lot more vegetation.
 What's more, it takes more energy to cool a building surrounded by concrete than it does one surrounded with grass.
 Not only will a lush lawn help keep your yard cooler, but you may pay less for your AC bill, too.

 Recommended Articles